cagrikilic/huskyKinetic/tutorials/Fundamentals.md

 Navigation:
-Estimate the position, orientat ion and velocity of a vehicle
+Estimate the position, orientation and velocity of a vehicle

 Odometry: odos metron (route measure)
 - The use of data from motion sensors (e.g wheel encoders) to estimate change in position in time.